Persecution of Amhara people: Pre-1991: The manifesto rhetoric and historical accounts

 There are over eighty ethnic groups in Ethiopia that have been living together through history.
 In the 1970s the ethno-nationalist insurgents were created under the TPLF leadership with Marxist–Leninist manifesto seeking Autonomy, Self-Rule, and for some, Hegemony.
-The groups were TPLF (Tigray People's Liberation Front), OLF-OLA (Oromo Liberation Front and Oromo Liberation Army), EPLF (Eritrean People's Liberation Front), and WSLF (Western Somalia Liberation Front).
+The groups were the TPLF (Tigrayan People's Liberation Front), OLF (Oromo Liberation Front), EPLF (Eritrean People's Liberation Front), and WSLF (Western Somali Liberation Front).
 The doctrine consists of anti-Amhara rhetoric that portrays the group as the all-time-sole-ruler.
 However, the divisive narratives are disapproved by most and taken as the political mechanism used to introduce ethnic sensitivities.
 For leadership in the southeastern and southwestern parts of Ethiopia, history reflects that those with Oromo or the assimilated Oromized backgrounds exercised ruling outside of their traditional jurisdictions including in the partial northcentral part of the country where most Amhara and others lived.
 Records show that the era of Zemene Mesafint and onwards central governance was diverse.
 The aggression of the Oromo that followed the Islamic invasions in the 16th century and subsequent Oromo settlements to central Ethiopia brought some changes to parts of the historical jurisdictions occupied by others— renaming of lands and rivalry.
 The documented Oromo assimilation and expansion mechanisms involve "Mogassa and Gudifecha", typically described by the member of the group as methods of "adopting" other ethnic groups.
 The controversial assimilating process involves the unbreakable oath: to hate what the group hate; to like what the group like; to fight what the group fight; to go where the group goes; to chase what the group chases.

 There are over fifty six ethnic constituents who have been living in the southern regions.
 The groups practice ancient customs to elect their leaders and generally maintained traditions.
 Historians recorded exceptional cases in which several tribes were assimilated into the Oromo group.
 In general terms, natural ethnic tensions and ruling rivalries occurred in the country throughout history.
 However, the complex groups developed traditional approaches to coexisting.
 Despite ethnic differences, intermarriages and collaborative customs between the various groups have been practiced in most instances.
 Reports show that these constituents united when external threats were projected against the country.

-1991— 2018: The Tigray TPLF ruling and Article 39
+1991– 2018: TPLF rule and Article 39

 In 1991, the TPLF-dominated ruling was established as the EPRDF coalition with a new constitution and subsequent regional demarcations.
 The controversial Article 39, Nations, Nationalist, and People Self-determination is part of the constitution and grants rights for any ethnic group to secede and form a Nation.
 During this period, polarizing contents were thought of in schools and promoted through the system.